 Michigan is a no-fault state, meaning all drivers must carry PIP insurance to cover minor injuries, regardless of fault.
 Drivers can choose from various PIP coverage levels to cover medical expenses, lost wages, attendant care, and some funeral and burial expenses.

 In cases of wrongful death, families are eligible for survivor’s benefits and may also sue an at-fault driver for additional damages like pain and suffering (if the victim is less than 50% at fault).
-If you have insurance claims questions, our lawyers can assist you.
+If you have questions about insurance claims, our lawyers can assist you.

 What Is Not Considered Wrongful Death in Michigan?

-Under Michigan state law, deaths from natural causes, unavoidable accidents, or when the deceased is at fault are generally not considered wrongful death cases.
+Under Michigan state law, deaths from natural causes, unavoidable accidents, and cases where the deceased is at fault are generally not considered wrongful death cases.
 A wrongful death attorney can assist in determining whether your case meets the legal criteria for a wrongful death claim.

 What Is My Grand Rapids Wrongful Death Case Worth?